scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 {% img center /images/blog/whiskey/personal-collection.jpg %}

+**Disclaimer - I was not paid or propositioned to write this post and/or link to Mitchell & Son web store.
+I just enjoyed their course a lot.
+At the end of the course I was given a 10€ discount on any Green/Yellow spot whiskies.**

-*This post took 4 pomodoros to complete*
+*This post took 5 pomodoros to complete*